gpsuscodewith/gpsuscodewith.github.io/content/partner-selection/prepare-plan/_index.md

 weight: 2
 hide_summary: true
 description: >
-  Learn more about what happens during the envisoning stage.
+  Learn more about what happens before the code-with team engages.
 ---

 # Overview

 The Code-with Preparation & Planning has the following structure:

-* Technical Deep Dives
+* Technical Deep Dives (Back)
 * Backlog Review
 * Architecture Review
 * Next Steps / Planning

-## 1. Architecture Review
+## Architecture Review

 The architecture review is partner-lead and covers the current architecture or proposed architecture (if one has already been chosen).
 The context is the